-These revised standards are expected to:
+These revised standards are projected to:

 - Save Americans $1.9 billion annually.

-- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit annually.
+- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.

 Starting in 2029, the updated rule would demand all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would combust nearly 100% of the gas into usable heat.
+This means furnaces would turn nearly 100% of the gas into usable heat.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
 Learn how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces